-Tollgate Farm Phase 2 Improvements - Athletic Fields, Parking, Landscaping: Per the Tollgate Master Plan, the athletic fields would be graded and constructed at the west end of the central meadow.
-Work would include necessary backstops, fencing, ground preparation, seeding, irrigation, drainage and bleachers.
+Tollgate Farm Phase 2 Improvements - Parking and Landscaping: Per the Tollgate Master Plan, the parking lot would be expanded to support the athletic fields and additional public use and events at the park.
 Additionally, the heirloom apple trees along North Bend Way would be restored through proper pruning, thinning, fencing for protection, and clearing of the areas around the trees.
 Estimate \$1,500,000.